Imaginary Syllabi: Fading Europa

 Trigger warning

-Invovles critical readings of literature and politics of European alt-right
+Involves critical readings of literature and politics of European alt-right and New Right movements in Europe

 Reading List